Posts

 The Drawbacks:

 It’s a lot of work to rent out your place by yourself—many consider it a full-time job.
 It’s more convenient if you live near your vacation rental property, but nearly impossible if you don’t.
-You’ll have to do a solid job marketing it to make sure you’re getting your money’s worth.
+You’ll have to do a solid job marketing it to ensure you’re getting your money’s worth.

 Rent It Through a Management Company